AMERICAN RABBIT HOUND ASSOCIATION

 5.

-up, or that the hounds have lost the rabbit and are unable to get it started
+is holed up, or that the hounds have lost the rabbit and are unable to get

-again, he/she shall announce that the track is dead and ask the handlers to
+it started again, he/she shall announce that the track is dead and ask the

 1.

-produced within 3 minutes, the hound that opened first 3 times shall receive
+no rabbit is produced within 3 minutes, the hound that opened first 3 times

-minus 10 points.
-If another hound produces the rabbit within 3 minutes and
+shall receive minus 10 points.
+If another hound produces the rabbit within 3

-the hound that is on the clock for the strike pulls into the chase within
+minutes and the hound that is on the clock for the strike pulls into the

 2.